 Once Upon a Time, Long Before Christmas, there was History…

-Although it’s largely irrelevant in our modern secular society, it’s still worth pointing out that the Christian basis for Christmas is worse than threadbare.[2]
-There are plenty of sincere Christians who make an effort to put Christ back into Christmas, but does the Jesus of the Bible really belong there?
-There’s a big difference between the celebration of the Christmas Season and ancient Bible texts that tell us about the birth of Jesus Christ.
-We can say with certainty that the first Christmas celebration happened a long, long time after He was born.
-Shouldn’t we be thinking for ourselves rather than buying into whatever gets dumped on our laps, regardless of how religiously popular it is?
+There’s a big difference between the celebration of the Christmas Season and ancient Bible texts that tell us about the birth of Jesus the Christ.
+We can say with certainty that the first obvious Christmas celebration happened a long, long time after He was born.
+Shouldn’t we be thinking for ourselves rather than buying into whatever gets dumped on our laps, regardless of how religiously popular and churchy it is?

-Christmas is an uncomfortable mix of Christian beliefs and non-Christian practices.
-It’s obvious that atypical Christian behaviour, like feasting, giving gifts and decorating trees, for example, have no direct association with Christ’s body, the Church.
-There are good reasons to believe that a few centuries after the birth of Christ the big Christianised religion of the day eventually allowed established cultural traditions to get mixed up with Church practices and beliefs.
+Some want us to know that a few centuries after the birth of Christ the big Christianised religion of the day allowed established traditions to get mixed up with Church practices and beliefs.
 With the passing of time celebrating the birth of Christ became an official so-called Christian festival that incorporated popular customs that have continued to the present day.
+So we are often told.

-Why does this unrivalled source of sound God-breathed Christian teaching have nothing to say about one of the major festivals in the so-called Christian calendar?
-(By the way, we could ask the same question about Easter.)
-The New Testament does indeed refer to the birth of Christ, but we read nothing about the true Church’s far-reaching annual celebration of Christmas.
-There’s not one verse or sentence that teaches us how important it is to set aside a very special day to mark Christ’s birth.
-But this should come as no surprise as it was never celebrated in the first place.[3]
-The religious Christmas festival has been mixed into authentic Christian practices.
-What are the implications of this?
+Why does this unrivalled source of God-breathed revelation have nothing to say about one of the major celebrations in the so-called Christian calendar?
+(By the way, should we ask the same question about Easter?)
+The New Testament does indeed tell us about the birth of Christ, but there's nothing there about the Church’s big annual celebration of the birth of Christ.

 “Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 The world is passing away, and also its lusts; but the one who does the will of God lives forever” (New American Standard Bible).

 But we needn’t dwell too long on Christendom’s global preoccupation with Christmas.
-When you think it over religion doesn’t matter much because the vast majority of people in the world get heavily involved with Christmas for reasons that aren’t remotely theological.
+When you think it over, religion doesn’t matter much because the vast majority of people in the world get heavily involved with Christmas for reasons that aren’t remotely theological.
 Truth be told, it’s the unholy marriage of commercialism and man-made religious tradition that keeps ‘Xmas’ alive.

 Conform and Spend

 Irked by tacky worldliness and avaricious commercialism lots of Christians tell the world, “Christmas is all about Jesus.
 He’s the reason for the season, so let’s put Christ back into Christmas!”
 This problematic opinion draws attention to the unchristian character of a manic festival that drives most of us round the bend.
 It’s more about Santa, frantic shopping, fake snow and tidings of good beer than stirring up our responsibilities in Christ.
-How many adults really “Wish It Could Be Christmas Every Day” (famous song by UK pop band Wizzard)?
+How many adults really “Wish It Could Be Christmas Every Day” (famous song by 1970s' UK pop band Wizzard)?
 Not many.

 Believing defenders of Christmas are sincere and their intentions honest.
 For many true Christians Christmas is an opportunity to express their appreciation of the incarnation story.
 Fair enough, but there are other things they don’t appreciate.
 Each year the marked deficit in their post-Christmas bank balances will tell a story that’s anything but heart-warming.
 From October to the hectic January sales the Christmas season is a moneymaking frenzy that bamboozles the population out of billions year upon year.
 Consider for a moment that UK Christmas shoppers will spend around £9 billion in the week before Christmas Day.
 Just one week.
-That’s over £53,000,000 an hour.*
+That’s around £53,000,000 an hour.*

 Would you not agree that our minds are regularly manipulated and conditioned by the world to the point we can’t escape the toxic spirit of the Christmas season?
 Aren’t we tirelessly enticed to spend, spend and then spend some more?
 And the pressure to do what everybody else is doing is immense.
 Should we just go with the flow?
 Does it matter?
 Is anyone bold enough to do whatever it takes to break free from this hectic cycle?
 In truth, many are compromised by Christmas to the extent that they are incapable of coming to terms with its harmful consequences.